 CMYK vs RGB and What Is Best for Printing

 Do you know the difference between CMYK vs RGB colors and how they are used?

 While both color palettes are used for mixing to create virtually any other hue within the color spectrum, what exactly is the difference between CMYK vs RGB?
-Hint: One is a “subtractive” process and the other is “additive” process.
+Hint: One is a “subtractive” process and the other is an “additive” process.

 RBG Colors – Red, Green & Blue

 These primary colors are best for digital work.
 Generally used for computer monitors, digital cameras, smart phones, scanners, TV screens, etc. RGB color mixing is an “ADDITIVE PROCESS.“

 The digital world starts from blackness and adds varying intensities of red, green and blue light.
 To then create the digital color image we see on the screen.
 As a designer, you will have full control to vary the degree of intensity, saturation, and shading of the three primary colors.
 RGB colors are ideal if your images will only be displayed digitally.
 Common file formats might include jpeg and png images or animated, motion capture gifs.

 Did you know that when RGB color lights combine they make “White?”

 When designing for digital mediums, in terms of CMYK vs RGB, RGB colors are preferred and will help you avoid discrepancies with color profiles.
 In other words, if your images or design will exist in the virtual world such as on social media or for online advertising, RGB colors are best.

 CMYK Colors – Cyan, Magenta, Yellow & Black

 The mixing of CMYK colors is a “SUBTRACTIVE PROCESS” that gives more accurate results than RGB.
 CMYK images are created by combining actual ink colors during the color printing process.
 In the print world the color process starts with “white.”
 Each layer of the 4 ink colors then serve to “reduce” the initial brightness in order to vary the hues and create the desired image.

 The CMYK color model is universally used for commercial process printing of full color magazines and marketing materials like signage, brochures, posters, flyers, etc. The best file formats for CMYK include PDFs, AI, and EPS.